pnp/script-samples/scripts/spo-copy-hubsite-navigation/README.md

 plugin: add-to-gallery-preparation
 ---

-# Copy a hubsite navigation from a source site to any desired taret hubsite
+# Copy a hub navigation from a source site to any desired target hub site

 ## Summary